Features — AI Gateway for Amazon Bedrock¶

 Compliance & Data Sovereignty¶

-Data never leaves your AWS account — every AWS service call is restricted to the regions you configure.
-All AWS services used by stdapi.ai (Bedrock, S3, Polly, Transcribe, and more) are in scope for GDPR, ISO 27001/27017/27018, SOC 1/2/3, HIPAA, FedRAMP, PCI-DSS, and CSA STAR Level 2.
+AWS service calls are restricted to the regions you configure.
+The AWS services used by stdapi.ai (Bedrock, S3, Polly, Transcribe, and more) are in scope for GDPR, ISO 27001/27017/27018, SOC 1/2/3, HIPAA, FedRAMP, PCI-DSS, and CSA STAR Level 2 — these certifications apply to the AWS services and regions you choose, and are not inherited by stdapi.ai or by your application.
 The commercial Terraform module adds VPC endpoints (no internet egress), Customer Managed KMS keys, and region-pinned cross-region profiles for strict data residency.

 Works with Your Existing Tools¶

-stdapi.ai is a drop-in replacement in hundreds of applications and frameworks.
+stdapi.ai is a drop-in replacement in hundreds of applications and tools.
 Change the API endpoint — nothing else.

 -